Request to call (Puru)

 People who smoke or drink alcohol can also experience symptoms of altitude sickness.
 These substances dehydrate your body, which can further increase the symptoms.

 The best way to avoid altitude sickness is to drink plenty of liquids and eat various foods.
-You should also take a medicine like diamox to prevent the symptoms.
-This medicine should only be taken under prescription.
+You should also take a medicine like Diamox, which can only be taken under a prescription.

 Other factors can increase the risk of altitude sickness.
 For example, cold weather and lack of sleep can cause rapid dehydration.
 Tobacco also slows the heart rate, which can contribute to symptoms of altitude sickness.
 Drinking black tea or coffee can also increase the risk of altitude sickness.

 Having a trekking guide and porters for a short Everest Base Camp trek is a great way to enjoy this trip.
 You can save time and money and reduce your risk of altitude sickness.
-An experienced guide will help you acclimatize, as well as diagnose and treat symptoms of altitude sickness.
+An experienced guide will help you acclimate, diagnose, and treat symptoms of altitude sickness.
 They will also introduce you to the local culture and help you with logistics.

 A trekking guide can be hired through a trekking agency.
 Guides are usually residents who have experience in the trekking industry.
 They know the routes, culture, weather, and the best food and accommodations.

-A trekking guide will cost you a few dollars more than a porter.
-However, they are essential to your trek.
+A trekking guide will cost a few dollars more than a porter, but they are essential to your trek.
 The cost of a guide depends on how many days you are at the base camp.
 If you travel alone, you should tip about US$5 to $8 daily.
-Tipping is not mandatory, but it is appreciated.
+Tipping is not mandatory, but I would appreciate it.

 A guide can also be helpful with arranging trekking permits.
 They will help you check in at entry points.
 They will be the first responder in the case of an emergency.
 They also know the best places to buy food and beverages.
 They can also help with transportation to trailheads.

-For a shorter trek, you can also hike without a guide.
-You will still need to hire porters for your gear.
+You can also hike without a guide for a shorter trek.
+However, you will still need to hire porters for your gear.
 They will carry your bulk of equipment from Lukla to Namche Bazaar.

 Getting the most out of your short Everest Base Camp trek requires careful planning.
 Taking a few precautions to keep your trip safe and secure would be best.
 You should hire a guide if you do not have experience trekking in the Himalayas.

 One of the most common concerns when trekking is the risk of altitude sickness.
 This condition can affect anyone who climbs rapidly to higher elevations.
-It begins with symptoms such as a headache, shortness of breath, and fatigue.
+Symptoms include headache, shortness of breath, and fatigue.
 It can be treated by consuming plenty of water and taking your time to acclimatize.

 While the initial symptoms are not fatal, they can lead to other health problems if not treated properly.
 To prevent altitude sickness, it is essential to carry warm clothing.
 It is also a good idea to have a first aid kit.

-If you plan to climb Everest, you should have good hiking shoes.
-You should also make sure you know how to avoid blisters.
-It is also essential to wear a buff scarf, which can prevent dust from accumulating.
+If you plan to climb Everest, you should have good hiking shoes, know how to avoid blisters, and wear a buff scarf, which can prevent dust from accumulating.

 You should also bring a solar charger.
 This will enable you to charge electronics while you are trekking.
-You can also purchase a 20000mAh portable charger with dual USB ports, which will be able to charge two devices at the same time.
+You can also purchase a 20000mAh portable charger with dual USB ports, which will charge two devices at the same time.

-You can purchase Everest base camp trekking equipment from Mountain Hardware and the North Face.
-The Everest Base Camp trek is challenging and requires the right equipment to ensure safety.
+You can purchase Everest base camp trekking equipment from Mountain Hardware and The North Face.
+The trek is challenging and requires the right equipment to ensure safety.

 The best time to go on a short Everest Base Camp Trek depends on your preferences and the weather conditions during your visit.